jaemk/spot/README.md

 # soundlog

-> track your spotify play history
+> Track your spotify play history

 See `server` and `web` directories